Chloramphenicol Eye Drops BP 0.5% w/v

 Borax and Boric acid (one ml of solution contains 3.075 mg boron)

 For the full list of excipients, see section 6.1

 A bright, colourless to faint yellow aqueous solution.

-The recommended dosage for adults and children over the age of 2 is two drops to be applied to the affected eye every three hours or more frequently if required.
+The recommended dosage for adults and children over the age of 2 is two drops to be applied to the affected eye every three hours.
+To be used during waking hours only.
 Treatment should be continued for at least 48 hours after eye appears normal.

 For ocular use only.

 • Hypersensitivity to the active substance, chloramphenicol or to any of the excipients listed in section 6.1

 • Known personal or family history of blood dyscrasias including aplastic anaemia.